Ir al contenido

 2412_volunteering_SOL_8258_HR (1)

-In an island so often associated with hedonism, Juntos Farm is cultivating a different kind of abundance: one rooted in soil, beautiful design and shared culture.
-Tucked away in northern Ibiza, across 20 hectares of farmland, goats graze, chefs experiment with just-harvested produce and children are guided through fields to discover what food looks like before it reaches the plate.
+On an island more often associated with hedonism than harvests, Juntos Farm is nurturing a different kind of abundance – one rooted in soil health, thoughtful design and a renewed connection to place.
+Across 20 hectares in northern Ibiza, goats graze, chefs work with just-picked produce and children trace the journey of food long before it reaches the plate.

-This is the work of Finn Harries – designer and co-founder of Juntos – who, alongside Swedish entrepreneur Christian Jochnick, is building more than a farm.
-Their vision is a regenerative hub: at once an agricultural cooperative, food laboratory and community meeting point designed to reshape how an island eats and grows.
+This is the work of Finn Harries, designer and co-founder of Juntos, who, alongside Swedish entrepreneur Christian Jochnick, is building far more than a farm.
+Their vision is a regenerative hub: at once an agricultural cooperative, food laboratory and community meeting point, designed to reshape how the island eats, grows and gathers.

 “Our role is to connect growers, transform their produce into higher-value products and create experiences that bring the community together.”

-First trained at Parsons School of Design in New York, Finn was immersed in systems thinking: the principle that when existing structures fail, they must be redesigned from the ground up.
-A year at the Architectural Association in London sharpened his interest in climate-responsive design, which later evolved into a research degree at Cambridge.
+For Finn, the route into farming began with design.
+Trained at Parsons School of Design in New York, he became interested in systems thinking: the idea that when existing structures fail, they must be redesigned from the ground up.
+A year at the Architectural Association in London sharpened his interest in climate-responsive architecture, which later evolved into research at Cambridge University.

-While conducting fieldwork in Ibiza, Finn met Christian Jochnick, a regenerative farmer already working on the island.
-Both were grappling with the same question: how to make farming resilient in a vulnerable landscape.
+While conducting fieldwork, Finn met Christian Jochnick, an entrepreneur based on the island who had purchased land and was beginning to explore regenerative approaches to food production.
+Both were grappling with the same question: how do you make farming resilient in a vulnerable landscape?

-“We just met at the right time,” Harries says.
-“Christian had found this abandoned dairy farm that might be purchased and I was deep in research.
+“We just met at the right time,” Finn says.
+“Christian had found this abandoned dairy farm and I was deep in research.
 It felt serendipitous – we had parallel ideas and realised they could converge into something real.
 We had this amazing opportunity for land to be reimagined as a model for regenerative agriculture.”

 “We had this amazing opportunity for land to be reimagined as a model for regenerative agriculture.”

-Standing in the double-height space of the House of Harvest (what Finn affectionately calls the “church of food”) it’s hard not to feel the optimism of the project.
-The space operates almost like a digestive system: fresh produce enters through a large bay door each morning and moves through a series of processing stages, before emerging at the far end as a packaged product or plated seasonal dish.
+Standing in the double-height space of the House of Harvest – which Finn affectionately calls the “church of food” – it’s hard not to feel the optimism of the project.
+Fresh produce enters through a large bay door each morning and makes a kind of pilgrimage through the space – passing through a series of processing stages before emerging as a packaged product or plated seasonal dish.

 Winning trust in Ibiza, however, is no small feat.
 “This island has seen a lot of change: motorways, mass tourism, outside investment.
-People are sceptical of new projects and rightly so,” Finn acknowledges.
-Juntos’ answer has been to act respectfully and tangibly, measuring success through impact: 16 farms across the Balearic islands now supported, dozens of products developed and a community that gathers weekly at the farm’s shop and tasting room.
+People are sceptical of new projects and rightly so,” he acknowledges.
+Juntos’ answer has been to act respectfully and tangibly, measuring success through impact: 16 farms across the Balearic Islands now supported, dozens of products developed and a community that congregates weekly at the farm’s shop and tasting room.

-Finn’s long-term vision for Juntos is clear: to transform the vast site – with 12 agricultural buildings in total – into a bio-regional hub.
-“It’s a farm of farms,” he explains.
-“Our role is to connect growers, transform their produce into higher-value products and create experiences that bring the community together”.
-That way, he believes, regenerative food can actually compete with industrial food systems.
+The long-term ambition is to transform the vast 12-building site into a bio-regional hub for food, farming and culture.
+“It’s a farm of farms,” Finn explains.
+“Our role is to connect growers, transform their produce into higher-value products and create experiences that bring the community together.”
+That way, he believes, regenerative food can begin to compete with industrial food systems.

 “Retrofitting is such an important architectural idea today.”

-“Culture is design, food, craft, storytelling – it’s the expression of a place.
-Farming lost that in the industrial era.
-Here, we joke about putting the culture back in agriculture,” Finn says.
-The model is deliberately designed to be replicable elsewhere.
+The model has been deliberately designed to be replicable elsewhere.
 “Our goal is to make this single site work, but in doing so, it becomes a case study for rural regions across Europe.”

-The project is young, but its momentum is undeniable.
+The project is still young, but its momentum is undeniable.
 “I think people are drawn here because it offers a glimpse of another way forward,” Finn reflects.
-From a derelict plot in northern Ibiza to a thriving hub of regenerative agriculture, Juntos Farm is living proof that communities flourish when they’re reconnected to the land – and shown a future rooted in sustainability, creativity and hope.
+From a derelict plot to a thriving hub of regenerative agriculture, Juntos Farm shows that sustainability doesn’t have to be austere or abstract.
+Instead, it can be generous, designed, delicious – and deeply rooted in place.